ethereum/EIPs/sips/sip-60.md

         uint256[] calldata vestedBalances
     ) external;

+    // Account Merging
+    function startMergingWindow() external;

+    function mergeAccount(address accountToMerge, uint256[] calldata entryIDs) external;

+    function nominateAccountToMerge(address account) external;

     // L2 Migration
     function importVestingEntries(
         address account,
-        uint64[] calldata timestamps,
+        uint256 escrowedAmount,
-        uint256[] calldata amounts
+        VestingEntries.VestingEntry[] calldata vestingEntries
     ) external;

-    // Return amount of SNX transfered to SynthetixBridgeToOptimism deposit contract function burnForMigration(address account) external returns (uint256, uint64[52] memory, uint256[52] memory);
+    // Return amount of SNX transfered to SynthetixBridgeToOptimism deposit contract function burnForMigration(address account, uint[] calldata entryIDs)

-    function vest(address account) external;
+        external
+        returns (uint256 escrowedAccountBalance, VestingEntries.VestingEntry[] memory vestingEntries);
 }
 ```

 ### Migration

 1. Synthetix contract will need to be upgraded to migrate the SNX from the old escrow contract to the new contract onchain.
-There will be a temporary function to allow the pdao to execute this.
+There will be a temporary function to allow the pdao to execute this on Synthetix.

 2. During the migration `Vest` needs to be disabled or effectivly fail to ensure integrity of escrow entries and SNX balances being migrated for all accounts.